Dinamo Zagreb Logo

 Dynamo Zagreb Logo 2013-present

 In the current logo, the elements have wide gold outlines.
-The letter “d” is depicted against the background of a dark blue semicircle.
+The letter “d” is depicted against a dark blue semicircle.

 Font and Colors